 The Prophet's Vision of the Abominations in Jerusalem

-8 1 In the sixth year, in the sixth month on the fifth day, while I was sitting in my house and the elders of Judah were sitting before me, the hand of the Sovereign Lord came on me there.
-2 I looked, and I saw a figure like that of a man.
-From what appeared to be his waist down he was like fire, and from there up his appearance was as bright as glowing metal.
-3 He stretched out what looked like a hand and took me by the hair of my head.
-The Spirit lifted me up between earth and heaven and in visions of God he took me to Jerusalem, to the entrance of the north gate of the inner court, where the idol that provokes to jealousy stood.
-4 And there before me was the glory of the God of Israel, as in the vision I had seen in the plain.
-5 Then he said to me, "Son of man, look toward the north."
-So I looked, and in the entrance north of the gate of the altar I saw this idol of jealousy.
-6 And he said to me, "Son of man, do you see what they are doing-the utterly detestable things the Israelites are doing here, things that will drive me far from my sanctuary?
-But you will see things that are even more detestable."
+8 1 In the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house, with the elders of Judah sitting before me, the hand of the Lord GOD fell there upon me.
+2 Then I beheld, and, lo, a form that had the appearance of a man; below what appeared to be his loins it was fire, and above his loins it was like the appearance of brightness, like gleaming bronze.
+3 He put forth the form of a hand, and took me by a lock of my head; and the Spirit lifted me up between earth and heaven, and brought me in visions of God to Jerusalem, to the entrance of the gateway of the inner court that faces north, where was the seat of the image of jealousy, which provokes to jealousy.
+4 And behold, the glory of the God of Israel was there, like the vision that I saw in the plain.
+5 Then he said to me, "Son of man, lift up your eyes now in the direction of the north."
+So I lifted up my eyes toward the north, and behold, north of the altar gate, in the entrance, was this image of jealousy.
+6 And he said to me, "Son of man, do you see what they are doing, the great abominations that the house of Israel are committing here, to drive me far from my sanctuary?
+But you will see still greater abominations."

-7 Then he brought me to the entrance to the court.
-I looked, and I saw a hole in the wall.
-8 He said to me, "Son of man, now dig into the wall."
-So I dug into the wall and saw a doorway there.
-9 And he said to me, "Go in and see the wicked and detestable things they are doing here."
-10 So I went in and looked, and I saw portrayed all over the walls all kinds of crawling things and unclean animals and all the idols of Israel.
-11 In front of them stood seventy elders of Israel, and Jaazaniah son of Shaphan was standing among them.
-Each had a censer in his hand, and a fragrant cloud of incense was rising.
-12 He said to me, "Son of man, have you seen what the elders of Israel are doing in the darkness, each at the shrine of his own idol?
-They say, 'The Lord does not see us; the Lord has forsaken the land.' "
+7 And he brought me to the door of the court; and when I looked, behold, there was a hole in the wall.
+8 Then said he to me, "Son of man, dig in the wall"; and when I dug in the wall, lo, there was a door.
+9 And he said to me, "Go in, and see the vile abominations that they are committing here."
+10 So I went in and saw; and there, portrayed upon the wall round about, were all kinds of creeping things, and loathsome beasts, and all the idols of the house of Israel.
+11 And before them stood seventy men of the elders of the house of Israel, with Ja-azani'ah the son of Shaphan standing among them.
+Each had his censer in his hand, and the smoke of the cloud of incense went up.
+12 Then he said to me, "Son of man, have you seen what the elders of the house of Israel are doing in the dark, every man in his room of pictures?
+For they say, 'The Lord does not see us, the Lord has forsaken the land.'"

-13 Again, he said, "You will see them doing things that are even more detestable."
-14 Then he brought me to the entrance of the north gate of the house of the Lord, and I saw women sitting there, mourning the god Tammuz.
-15 He said to me, "Do you see this, son of man?
-You will see things that are even more detestable than this."
-16 He then brought me into the inner court of the house of the Lord, and there at the entrance to the temple, between the portico and the altar, were about twenty-five men.
-With their backs toward the temple of the Lord and their faces toward the east, they were bowing down to the sun in the east.
-17 He said to me, "Have you seen this, son of man?
-Is it a trivial matter for the people of Judah to do the detestable things they are doing here?
-Must they also fill the land with violence and continually arouse my anger?
-Look at them putting the branch to their nose!
-18 Therefore I will deal with them in anger; I will not look on them with pity or spare them.
-Although they shout in my ears, I will not listen to them."
+13 He said also to me, "You will see still greater abominations which they commit."
+14 Then he brought me to the entrance of the north gate of the house of the Lord; and behold, there sat women weeping for Tammuz.
+15 Then he said to me, "Have you seen this, O son of man?
+You will see still greater abominations than these."
+16 And he brought me into the inner court of the house of the Lord; and behold, at the door of the temple of the Lord, between the porch and the altar, were about twenty-five men, with their backs to the temple of the Lord, and their faces toward the east, worshiping the sun toward the east.
+17 Then he said to me, "Have you seen this, O son of man?
+Is it too slight a thing for the house of Judah to commit the abominations which they commit here, that they should fill the land with violence, and provoke me further to anger?
+Lo, they put the branch to their nose.
+18 Therefore I will deal in wrath; my eye will not spare, nor will I have pity; and though they cry in my ears with a loud voice, I will not hear them."

 The Slaughter of the Guilty

-9 1 Then I heard him call out in a loud voice, "Bring near those who are appointed to execute judgment on the city, each with a weapon in his hand."
-2 And I saw six men coming from the direction of the upper gate, which faces north, each with a deadly weapon in his hand.
-With them was a man clothed in linen who had a writing kit at his side.
-They came in and stood beside the bronze altar.
-3 Now the glory of the God of Israel went up from above the cherubim, where it had been, and moved to the threshold of the temple.
-Then the Lord called to the man clothed in linen who had the writing kit at his side 4 and said to him, "Go throughout the city of Jerusalem and put a mark on the foreheads of those who grieve and lament over all the detestable things that are done in it."
+9 1 Then he cried in my ears with a loud voice, saying, "Draw near, you executioners of the city, each with his destroying weapon in his hand."
+2 And lo, six men came from the direction of the upper gate, which faces north, every man with his weapon for slaughter in his hand, and with them was a man clothed in linen, with a writing case at his side.
+And they went in and stood beside the bronze altar.
+3 Now the glory of the God of Israel had gone up from the cherubim on which it rested to the threshold of the house; and he called to the man clothed in linen, who had the writing case at his side.
+4 And the Lord said to him, "Go through the city, through Jerusalem, and put a mark upon the foreheads of the men who sigh and groan over all the abominations that are committed in it."

-5 As I listened, he said to the others, "Follow him through the city and kill, without showing pity or compassion.
-6 Slaughter the old men, the young men and women, the mothers and children, but do not touch anyone who has the mark.
-Begin at my sanctuary."
-So they began with the old men who were in front of the temple.
-7 Then he said to them, "Defile the temple and fill the courts with the slain.
-Go!"
-So they went out and began killing throughout the city.
-8 While they were killing and I was left alone, I fell facedown, crying out, "Alas, Sovereign Lord!
-Are you going to destroy the entire remnant of Israel in this outpouring of your wrath on Jerusalem?"
-9 He answered me, "The sin of the people of Israel and Judah is exceedingly great; the land is full of bloodshed and the city is full of injustice.
-They say, 'The Lord has forsaken the land; the Lord does not see.'
-10 So I will not look on them with pity or spare them, but I will bring down on their own heads what they have done."
-11 Then the man in linen with the writing kit at his side brought back word, saying, "I have done as you commanded."
+5 And to the others he said in my hearing, "Pass through the city after him, and smite; your eye shall not spare, and you shall show no pity; 6 slay old men outright, young men and maidens, little children and women, but touch no one upon whom is the mark.
+And begin at my sanctuary."
+So they began with the elders who were before the house.
+7 Then he said to them, "Defile the house, and fill the courts with the slain.
+Go forth."
+So they went forth, and smote in the city.
+8 And while they were smiting, and I was left alone, I fell upon my face, and cried, "Ah Lord GOD! wilt thou destroy all that remains of Israel in the outpouring of thy wrath upon Jerusalem?"
+9 Then he said to me, "The guilt of the house of Israel and Judah is exceedingly great; the land is full of blood, and the city full of injustice; for they say, 'The Lord has forsaken the land, and the Lord does not see.'
+10 As for me, my eye will not spare, nor will I have pity, but I will requite their deeds upon their heads."
+11 And lo, the man clothed in linen, with the writing case at his side, brought back word, saying, "I have done as thou didst command me."

 God's Glory Departs from the Temple

-10 1 I looked, and I saw the likeness of a throne of lapis lazuli above the vault that was over the heads of the cherubim.
-2 The Lord said to the man clothed in linen, "Go in among the wheels beneath the cherubim.
-Fill your hands with burning coals from among the cherubim and scatter them over the city."
-And as I watched, he went in.
-3 Now the cherubim were standing on the south side of the temple when the man went in, and a cloud filled the inner court.
-4 Then the glory of the Lord rose from above the cherubim and moved to the threshold of the temple.
-The cloud filled the temple, and the court was full of the radiance of the glory of the Lord.
-5 The sound of the wings of the cherubim could be heard as far away as the outer court, like the voice of God Almighty when he speaks.
-6 When the Lord commanded the man in linen, "Take fire from among the wheels, from among the cherubim," the man went in and stood beside a wheel.
-7 Then one of the cherubim reached out his hand to the fire that was among them.
-He took up some of it and put it into the hands of the man in linen, who took it and went out.
+10 1 Then I looked, and behold, on the firmament that was over the heads of the cherubim there appeared above them something like a sapphire, in form resembling a throne.
+2 And he said to the man clothed in linen, "Go in among the whirling wheels underneath the cherubim; fill your hands with burning coals from between the cherubim, and scatter them over the city."
+And he went in before my eyes.
+3 Now the cherubim were standing on the south side of the house, when the man went in; and a cloud filled the inner court.
+4 And the glory of the Lord went up from the cherubim to the threshold of the house; and the house was filled with the cloud, and the court was full of the brightness of the glory of the Lord.
+5 And the sound of the wings of the cherubim was heard as far as the outer court, like the voice of God Almighty when he speaks.
+6 And when he commanded the man clothed in linen, "Take fire from between the whirling wheels, from between the cherubim," he went in and stood beside a wheel.
+7 And a cherub stretched forth his hand from between the cherubim to the fire that was between the cherubim, and took some of it, and put it into the hands of the man clothed in linen, who took it and went out.

-8 (Under the wings of the cherubim could be seen what looked like human hands.)
-9 I looked, and I saw beside the cherubim four wheels, one beside each of the cherubim; the wheels sparkled like topaz.
-10 As for their appearance, the four of them looked alike; each was like a wheel intersecting a wheel.
-11 As they moved, they would go in any one of the four directions the cherubim faced; the wheels did not turn about as the cherubim went.
-The cherubim went in whatever direction the head faced, without turning as they went.
-12 Their entire bodies, including their backs, their hands and their wings, were completely full of eyes, as were their four wheels.
-13 I heard the wheels being called "the whirling wheels."
-14 Each of the cherubim had four faces: One face was that of a cherub, the second the face of a human being, the third the face of a lion, and the fourth the face of an eagle.
-15 Then the cherubim rose upward.
-These were the living creatures I had seen by the Kebar River.
-16 When the cherubim moved, the wheels beside them moved; and when the cherubim spread their wings to rise from the ground, the wheels did not leave their side.
-17 When the cherubim stood still, they also stood still; and when the cherubim rose, they rose with them, because the spirit of the living creatures was in them.
-18 Then the glory of the Lord departed from over the threshold of the temple and stopped above the cherubim.
-19 While I watched, the cherubim spread their wings and rose from the ground, and as they went, the wheels went with them.
-They stopped at the entrance of the east gate of the Lord's house, and the glory of the God of Israel was above them.
-20 These were the living creatures I had seen beneath the God of Israel by the Kebar River, and I realized that they were cherubim.
-21 Each had four faces and four wings, and under their wings was what looked like human hands.
-22 Their faces had the same appearance as those I had seen by the Kebar River.
-Each one went straight ahead.
+8 The cherubim appeared to have the form of a human hand under their wings.
+9 And I looked, and behold, there were four wheels beside the cherubim, one beside each cherub; and the appearance of the wheels was like sparkling chrysolite.
+10 And as for their appearance, the four had the same likeness, as if a wheel were within a wheel.
+11 When they went, they went in any of their four directions without turning as they went, but in whatever direction the front wheel faced the others followed without turning as they went.
+12 And their rims, and their spokes, and the wheels were full of eyes round about--the wheels that the four of them had.
+13 As for the wheels, they were called in my hearing the whirling wheels.
+14 And every one had four faces: the first face was the face of the cherub, and the second face was the face of a man, and the third the face of a lion, and the fourth the face of an eagle.
+15 And the cherubim mounted up.
+These were the living creatures that I saw by the river Chebar.
+16 And when the cherubim went, the wheels went beside them; and when the cherubim lifted up their wings to mount up from the earth, the wheels did not turn from beside them.
+17 When they stood still, these stood still, and when they mounted up, these mounted up with them; for the spirit of the living creatures was in them.
+18 Then the glory of the Lord went forth from the threshold of the house, and stood over the cherubim.
+19 And the cherubim lifted up their wings and mounted up from the earth in my sight as they went forth, with the wheels beside them; and they stood at the door of the east gate of the house of the Lord; and the glory of the God of Israel was over them.
+20 These were the living creatures that I saw underneath the God of Israel by the river Chebar; and I knew that they were cherubim.
+21 Each had four faces, and each four wings, and underneath their wings the semblance of human hands.
+22 And as for the likeness of their faces, they were the very faces whose appearance I had seen by the river Chebar.
+They went every one straight forward.